- Renew a License

 On this page:

-Before applying, you must meet complete at least 300 hours of instruction in cosmetology curriculum from a beauty school licensed in Texas.
+Before applying for a Hair Weaving Specialist license, you must complete a Hair Weaving Specialist course consisting of 300 hours of instruction at a barbering/cosmetology school licensed in Texas.

-Once TDLR has verified your eligibility to take the exam, our third-party vendor (PSI), will send you an email confirmation with instructions for scheduling an appointment to take the examination.
+After completing all education and training requirements, you will become eligible to take the written and practical exams.
+Once TDLR has verified your eligibility to take the exams, our third-party vendor (PSI), will send you an email confirmation with instructions for scheduling an appointment to take the exams.

 Please see the exam information page for complete details.